 Based on the Microchip 16F876A this controller manages the temperature of Solar Panels, Hot Water Tanks (can be up to three) or Hot water Tank, Jacuzzi and Pool ensuring the hot water supply takes precedence then the Jacuzzi then the pool.
 The Solar Panel, Water Tank, Jacuzzi and Pool temperatures are monitored by five separate LM35 devices.
 This design has been running my hot water system for the past two years without any Issues.
 To enable me to fine tune the software I re-designed the mother board and inroduced a Data Logger interface, see below.

-The choice of a 400 Litre water tank and larger solar panel array would capture a lot more energy during the winter months and should provide sufficient hot water, as long as the period without sun did not extend longer than three to four days.
+The choice of a 400 Litre water tank, was limited by the space available for it in the outside wash room, a smaller tank therefore determined a larger solar panel array which would capture a lot more energy during the winter months and should provide sufficient hot water, as long as the period without sun did not extend longer than three to four days.
 If the period without sun extends beyond this period the controller will initiate the Immersion heater.

 If the solar panels start to collect sufficient energy during the Immersion “on” period, the controller will re-connect the solar panels to the tank and these would then supplement the immersion heater speeding up the heating of the tank and the immersion heater disconnection.
 This feature significantly reduces the external supplier energy costs.